hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-While there may or may not be something it is like to be a bat, a bat, unlike a human, does know how to operate all of its cognitive machinery seamlessly, in real time, and as part of the "functional gestalt" defined precisely by operating all the parts at once.
+While there may or may not be something it is like to be a bat, a bat, unlike a human, does know how to operate all of its cognitive machinery seamlessly, in real time.
+We are not invoking anything magical or phenomenological here.
+The different components are part of the "functional gestalt" defined precisely as the operation of all the parts at once to perform IO via the *umwelt*.
+It seems plausible to me that this is different from knowing all the parts.
-Put differently, this is just the old distinction between ["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/), but applied to brains.
+Put differently, this is just the old distinction between ["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/), but applied to brains interfacing with reality.
-You might be an Uexküllian expert on bat heterophenomenology, but not know how to drive the batmobile.
+You might be an Uexküllian expert on bat heterophenomenology, but not know how to drive the batmobile!

 #### Next time: alien mathematics